Tag: Textile

 Accomplishments is an exploration of personal data tracking, wearable art, wearable technology, social media, and data physicalization.
 Each day accomplishments were tracked, first on paper then by sewing spheroid masses onto a dress worn for four months.
 By hand sewing each accomplishment onto this dress, they became a part of the wearer's physical presence and identity.
 The work juxtaposes the immediateness of social media posts, and the separate identity we create for ourselves online which […]

 Added by: Michelle Sylvestre.
-Category: Passive physical visualization Tags: data clothing, fabric, textile
+Category: Passive physical visualization Tags: data clothing, textile

 2018 – Stretch Orchestra Marble Run